Jason5Lee/ktpost/README.md

 # Ktpost

-The REST post service using vert.x, based on [the Domain Modeling idea from Scott Wlaschin](https://pragprog.com/titles/swdddf/domain-modeling-made-functional/) and some of my immature ideas.
+The REST service that allows users to create, view and manage posts, using vert.x, based on [the Domain Modeling idea from Scott Wlaschin](https://pragprog.com/titles/swdddf/domain-modeling-made-functional/) and some of my ideas.

 ## Deployment